MF 235 : More on finding a great editor for your book

 2) Find someone who cares

 I said this last week but it’s worth repeating again.
 Find someone who cares about the book you’re writing.
 This is critical no matter who your editor is.
 Whether it’s someone who used to work at ABC Publishing House or your best friend who happens to be a grammar and writing nerd, you need someone who is invested in the success of your book.
 That person should understand the story you’re telling and clearly see who the intended audience is.
 Moreover, your editor should be genuinely interested in what you’re writing even if they’re not an expert on the topic.
-Megan, our editor, wasn’t a Star Trek fan, still isn’t one even after editing our book, and probably will never be one.
+Megan, my editor, wasn’t a Star Trek fan, still isn’t one even after editing my book, and probably will never be one.
 But she was invested in the story we had to tell.
 In fact, one of her early notes to us was that the main story was about us and our experiences, not the Star Trek fan film.
-That was a big aha moment for me and Andy in shaping the final drafts.
+That was a big aha moment for me in shaping the final drafts.
 Find someone who cares.

 3) Consider your content